 The Community Engagement Opportunity Fund application is now accepting application for the 2020-21 Academic Year.
 Applications will be considered on a rolling basis.
 The review process is not expected to take more than four weeks and it is likely that applicants will receive a decision from the Office for Student Success within two weeks.

 General inquiries about the funding process or specific application questions can be directed to Lucy Chin, Student Success Fund Coordinator.
-Lucy will also be available for phone or Zoom consultations, which should be coordinated via email or Calendly and scheduled during Lucy’s office hours Sundays, Mondays, and Wednesday 3-6pm (for the Fall 2020 semester).
+Lucy will also be available for phone or Zoom consultations, which should be coordinated via email or Calendly and scheduled during Lucy’s office hours Sundays, Wednesdays, and Thursdays from 4-6pm (for the Spring semester).
 Students may also connect with the Gephardt Institute for Civic and Community Engagement, should they like support in developing a project proposal.
 Gephardt staff members will be available by appointment or during weekly drop-in hours, every Wednesday from 3-5pm.